 It may take some time to adjust to your new tooth replacement, but with a little perseverance, you’ll soon adjust and be enjoying all the benefits of a complete and confident smile once again.
 Wear your denture as directed to help your mouth get used to the way it feels.
 Excessive saliva production may occur right at first -- that’s just your body’s reaction to a new object.
 It should subside after a week or two.
 Practice reading out loud and take small bites to get used to speaking and eating.
 If you still can’t seem to adjust to your denture after several weeks, or if it is causing you pain, don’t hesitate to get in touch with your dentist.
 You may need a small adjustment or refitting.

 If you’re dealing with the ill effects of missing teeth -- like a loss of self-confidence, difficulty eating, or a lisp when you speak -- please don’t wait to find a solution.
-Contact us to schedule an appointment with your dentist in Simpsonville today!
+Contact us to schedule an appointment at any of our three office locations today!